Calculate Week Number Within Month (1-5) in Google Sheets

 Arguments:

-• date: The date for which to determine the week number.
+• date: The date to determine the week number for.

-• type (optional): A number representing the day that the week starts on, as well as the system used for determining the first week of the year (1 = Sunday, 2 = Monday).
+• type (optional): Specifies the day the week starts on and the system used to determine the first week of the year (1 = Sunday, 2 = Monday).

-Note: The WEEKNUM function, by default, considers Sunday to Saturday as one week.
-Also, the week that contains January 1 is the first week of that year.
+Note: By default, WEEKNUM considers Sunday to Saturday as one week.
+The week containing January 1 is the first week of the year.

 Understanding week numbering in Google Sheets